yangzhongke/LessCode.EFCore.StronglyTypedId/README.md

 Install-Package LessCode.EFCore.StronglyTypedIdCommons
 ```

-4. Add the attribute [HasStronglyTypedId] to the class that want to use the Strongly-typed-id.
+4. Add the attribute [HasStronglyTypedId] to the class that wants to use the Strongly-typed-id.
 The name of the generated Strongly-typed-id type is 'entity name+id'.
 For example, if the entity name is Person, the name of the generated Strongly-typed-id type is PersonId.

 ```csharp
 [HasStronglyTypedId]